 An inpatient program requires you to live at the treatment facility.
 The benefit to this is that you receive around-the-clock supervision by the support staff.
 Whether it’s a side effect from a medication or a difficult day in recovery, the help you need is just around the corner.
-Additionally, a residential treatment program gets you away from everyday distractions and temptation that you might have at home.
+Additionally, a residential treatment program gets you away from everyday distractions and temptations that you might have at home.

 An outpatient program does not require you to live at the facility.
 Most programs entail some type of daily treatment, but you return home to your family.
-The main benefit to outpatient treatment is that you can tend to your responsibilities such as work and family.
+The main benefit of outpatient treatment is that you can tend to your responsibilities such as work and family.
 This makes getting help more attractive and feasible.
 Outpatient care is also less expensive.

 Generally speaking, inpatient programs are best for treating moderate to severe addictions.
 Addicts need to be in a sober, supportive, distraction-free environment so they can focus on getting better.
-Outpatient programs work well for recovering addicts, after an inpatient program has been completed.
-They provide structure and motivation for staying clean, but often aren’t enough to handle serious addictions.
+Outpatient programs work well for recovering addicts after an inpatient program has been completed.
+They provide structure and motivation for staying clean but often aren’t enough to handle serious addictions.

 Features of Inpatient Treatment